tilt-dev/tilt.build/docs/file_changes.md

 ### .git

-Tilt will always ignore changes under the `.git` directory.
+Tilt will always ignore changes under the `.git` directory, since watching the directory may trigger unintended builds and impact performance.

 When you use `docker_build()` in your `Tiltfile`, Tilt will remove `.git` from the Docker context.

+If you need to include the `.git` directory in a build, you can use [`custom_build`](custom_build.html) instead of `docker_build`.

 ### Editor temp files